JeffwUmich/linreg/README.md

 # Print the model summary
 print(model)
 ```
-### Passing Data Frames and Speciying Formulas
+### Passing Data Frames and Specifying Formulas
 The `linear_regression()` function accepts a formula and a data frame:
-- **Formula**: Specifes the model to be fitted.
-It suues the same syntaxx as R's built-in formula interface.
+- **Formula**: Specifies the model to be fitted.
+It uses the same syntax as R's built-in formula interface.
 For more details on how to write formulas in R, refer to the [R Documentation](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/formula)
 - **Data**: A data frame containing the variables referenced in the formula.

-For more detailed infomration and additional exmaples, please view the package vignette:
+For more detailed information and additional examples, please view the package vignette:
 ```r
 browseVignettes("linreg")
 ```